Skip to content

 • Monitor side effects and adjust safely

-• Coordinate with therapy and supports
+• Coordinate with therapy and other supports

-• Create a plan you can follow consistently
+• Create a sustainable medication plan

 Frequently Asked Questions